youssefkaroui/React-Portfolio/README.md

  ![alt text](./src/assets/images/README.screenshot.png)

-This React-Portfolio is a place where I can show all the projects that I have worked on so far to potential employers as well as my fellow developers and collaborators.
-It also shows my React skills to employers that are looking for developers that master the latest technologies out there.
+This React-Portfolio  alllows me to showcase all the projects that I have worked on so far to a potential employers as well as my fellow developers and collaborators.
+It also shows my React skills to employers that are looking for developers that master the latest technologies out there!